-“So this is your decision?” asked Malong, one of the three Magistrates of the Council of Unity.
-She arched her long neck, the better to loom over the four people below her.
-With the movement, the sunslight streaming through the windows behind her caught on her scales, clear like diamonds, so much so they bent the light and cast rainbows throughout the still chamber.
+“So, this is your decision?” asked Malong, one of the three Magistrates of the Council of Unity.
+She arched her long neck, the better to loom over the people below her.
+With the movement, the sunslight streaming through the windows caught on her scales – clear like diamonds, so much so that they bent the light and cast rainbows throughout the chamber.

 Malong was aware of the effect she had; each of the Magistrates had their specialties, and Malong’s was commanding attention.
 She stood twenty-five hands tall – between that, her low voice, and her prismatic hide, if she wanted to intimidate she could do it well.

-“I think that I trust the judgment of my own representatives, Magistrate Malong,” Biro said.
-“It is a good decision.”
+“I trust the judgment of my own representatives, Magistrate,” Biro said.

-Diomis, the third and final of Unity’s Magistrates, stirred in his seat.
-His eyes, round and wide like fish, stared unblinkingly past Biro at the two people standing behind him.
+Diomis, the third and final of Unity’s Magistrates, stirred in his seat, and Malong and Biro’s attention immediately turned to him.
+Diomis’ eyes, round and wide like fish, stared unblinkingly past Biro at the two alfar behind him.
 Atop his head sat something like a crown made of kelp.

-“I like it, too,” the nympherai said in his thin, rasping voice.
+“I like it,” the nympherai said in his thin, rasping voice.
 “It’s very…diplomatic.”

 Malong made a low, disapproving noise.

 “We need to investigate the situation, Malong, and we need to do so without escalating it,” Biro told her.